 3. You are unique.

 You are not the person you compare yourself to.
-You have different strengths and different weaknesses.
+Everyone has different strengths and different weaknesses.
 We are all special in our unique ways.
 By comparing yourself to others, you are trying to take the things that make you special and unique and strip them away, comparing yourself to some mythical “norm.”

 4. You waste time.